-- 1 shall receive a teacher's performance rating deemed Excellent. - 2 A school board and any exclusive bargaining representative may - 3 mutually agree to an alternate performance rating for teachers - 4 not in contractual continued service during any time in which - 5 the Governor has declared a disaster due to a public health - 6 emergency pursuant to Section 7 of the Illinois Emergency - 7 Management Agency Act, as long as the agreement is in writing. - 8 If a performance evaluation rating is nullified as the result - 9 of an arbitration, administrative agency, or court - 10 determination, then the school district or joint agreement is - 11 deemed to have conducted a performance evaluation for that - 12 school year, but the performance evaluation rating may not be - used in determining the sequence of dismissal. - 14 Nothing in this subsection (b) shall be construed as - 15 limiting the right of a school board or governing board of a - 16 joint agreement to dismiss a teacher not in contractual - 17 continued service in accordance with Section 24-11 of this - 18 Code. - 19 Any provisions regarding the sequence of honorable - 20 dismissals and recall of honorably dismissed teachers in a - 21 collective bargaining agreement entered into on or before - January 1, 2011 and in effect on June 13, 2011 (the effective - 23 date of Public Act 97-8) that may conflict with Public Act 97-8 - 24 shall remain in effect through the expiration of such - agreement or June 30, 2013, whichever is earlier. - 26 (c) Each school district and special education joint
+Nothing in this subsection (b) shall be construed as limiting the right of a school board or governing board of a joint agreement to dismiss a teacher not in contractual continued service in accordance with Section 24-11 of this Code.

+Any provisions regarding the sequence of honorable dismissals and recall of honorably dismissed teachers in a collective bargaining agreement entered into on or before January 1, 2011 and in effect on the effective date of this amendatory Act of the 97th General Assembly that may conflict with this amendatory Act of the 97th General Assembly shall remain in effect through the expiration of such agreement or June 30, 2013, whichever is earlier.

+(c) Each school district and special education joint

-- agreement must use a joint committee composed of equal representation selected by the school board and its teachers or, if applicable, the exclusive bargaining representative of its teachers, to address the matters described in paragraphs (1) through (5) of this subsection (c) pertaining to honorable dismissals under subsection (b) of this Section. - (1) The joint committee must consider and may agree to criteria for excluding from grouping 2 and placing into grouping 3 a teacher whose last 2 performance evaluations include a Needs Improvement and either a Proficient or Excellent. - (2) The joint committee must consider and may agree to an alternative definition for grouping 4, which definition must take into account prior performance evaluation ratings and may take into account other factors that relate to the school district's or program's educational objectives.
+agreement must use a joint committee composed of equal representation selected by the school board and its teachers or, if applicable, the exclusive bargaining representative of its teachers, to address the matters described in paragraphs (1) through (5) of this subsection (c) pertaining to honorable dismissals under subsection (b) of this Section.

+- (1) The joint committee must consider and may agree to criteria for excluding from grouping 2 and placing into grouping 3 a teacher whose last 2 performance evaluations include a Needs Improvement and either a Proficient or Excellent. - (2) The joint committee must consider and may agree to an alternative definition for grouping 4, which definition must take into account prior performance evaluation ratings and may take into account other factors that relate to the school district's or program's educational objectives.
 An alternative definition for grouping 4 may not permit the inclusion of a teacher in the grouping with a Needs Improvement or Unsatisfactory performance evaluation rating on either of the teacher's last 2 performance evaluation ratings. - (3) The joint committee may agree to including within the definition of a performance evaluation rating a performance evaluation rating administered by a school district or joint agreement other than the school district or joint agreement determining the sequence of dismissal.